gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Third-party Scripts

-Some third-party scripts like Google Tag Manager gives the possibility to add arbitrary JavaScript code on top of them as a [custom HTML tag](https://support.google.com/tagmanager/answer/6107167), which can be a malicious script.
-To avoid that, be sure to have a [access control](https://support.google.com/tagmanager/answer/6107011) management in these services.
+Some third-party scripts like Google Tag Manager give you the ability to [add arbitrary JavaScript](https://support.google.com/tagmanager/answer/6107167) to your site.
+This helps integrate third-party tools but can be misused to inject malicious code.
+To avoid this, be sure to [control access ](https://support.google.com/tagmanager/answer/6107011) to these services.

 ## Check Your Dependencies